Thomcray/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

   5. Function that prints 10 times the numbers from 0-14, followed by a new line
   6. Function that draws a straight line in the terminal
   7. Function that draws a diagonal line on the terminal
   8. Function that prints a square followed by a new line
+  9. FizzBuzz